Storyflow Logo

 7.0/10

 Rating criteria: Canvas depth (30%), AI depth (25%), pricing and value (20%), workflow fit (15%), portability (10%).
-Canvas depth is weighted highest because the canvas paradigm is the entire reason most readers leave Heptabase rather than another PKM tool.
+Canvas depth is weighted highest because it is the reason most readers leave Heptabase.
+The #1 rank fits the largest group of leavers (creative-canvas users), not a universal winner; for a pure literature-review corpus, Scrintal is the correct pick.

 Storyflow second brain board: research cards on an infinite canvas with AI that reads the whole board